buehler/mse-master-thesis/sections/04_implementation.md

 # Creating a Trust Context for the Authentication Mesh {#sec:implementation}

-This section gives an overview of the used demo applications, the programming language Rust, and several security topics that are relevant for the implementation of the authentication mesh.
-Furthermore, the implementation of the shared trust context is described.
+This section gives an overview of the used demo applications, the programming language Rust, and security topics that are relevant for the implementation of the authentication mesh.
+Furthermore, the section describes the implementation of the trust contract and the relation to the authentication mesh.

 ## Demo Applications